matthew-brett/pip-legal/pip_legal.md

-# Distributing proprietary binaries with Pip / PyPi
+# Distributing proprietary binaries with Pip / PyPI

-Pip (see below) is a command line utility that downloads and installs software distribtions (packages) (see below) from the Python Package Index (PyPI) website (see below) - a public archive of Python packages.
+Pip (see below) is a command line utility that downloads and installs software distributions (packages) (see below) from the Python Package Index (PyPI) website (see below) - a public archive of Python packages.

-There are currently no license restrictions on the packages that a user can upload to the PyPI.
+There are currently no license restrictions on the packages that a user can upload to the PyPI archive.
 It is therefore possible for the user to ask Pip to install software using a copy-left license along with software using an incompatible (for example, proprietary) license.

 This document is to ask for advice as to when such an install represents a violation of the GPL license terms.